pitastrudl/wekanwiki/Platforms.md

 - [Univention interview at FLOSS Weekly 480](https://twit.tv/shows/floss-weekly/episodes/480)
 - VM based on Debian.
 Free and Enterprise versions of Univention are same, only difference is paid support.
 - Univention VM can replace Windows Server Active Directory etc. Has web UI, LDAP server, Users/Groups management, adding user to app.
+- Wekan LDAP login is integrated to Univention LDAP.
+Create at Univention web UI at Users management LDAP Domain Admin user, and add Wekan app for that user, to get Wekan Admin Panel.
+Normal users don't have Admin Panel.
 - Has Wekan, RocketChat, WordPress, OnlyOffice, NextCloud, OpenXChange, etc. Some apps are full free versions, some other apps require payment for more features.
 Wekan is full free version.
 - Wekan on Univention is based Wekan Docker version.
 Upgrading all apps on Univention upgrades also Wekan to newest available Wekan version.
 - Newer version of Wekan will be released when building and testing is done.